 - WWF / GFTN: TRAFFIC: Framework for Assessing Legality of Forestry Operations, Timber Processing and Trade Annex

 The forest law, the Brazilian Forest Code (Law No. 4.771) has a national scope and was in force from 1965 up to 2012, when it was replaced by the Brazilian Forest Law (Law No. 12.651).
 The management of Brazil's forests involves different institutions at three levels of government (federal, state, and municipality).
-In the federal government, the forest management is under the direct responsibility of four institutions:
+In the federal government, forest management is under the direct responsibility of four institutions:

 - The Ministry of the Environment (MMA) is responsible for formulating forestry policies.
 It operates by granting power for sustainable forest production and is responsible for signing forest concession contracts.

 - The Brazilian Forestry Service (SFB) is the administrative institution of the federal public forests for the sustainable production of goods and services.
 It is also responsible for the generation of information, qualifications, and fostering the forest area.
 It was part of the Ministry of the Environment until 2019, when it was transferred to the Agriculture Ministry.